Easy Instant Pot pineapple upside down cake that turns out so moist! Easy pressure cooker dessert recipe that’s fun to make with the kids too!

 - Mix together cake mix, egg, oil, and pineapple juice until smooth.

 - Lay halved or whole cherries and pineapple tidbits down in a pattern on the bottom of your bundt pan.
+Sprinkle brown sugar on top of that.

 - Pour cake batter on top.
 Cover with foil.